maximumstock/dns-thingy/README.md

 - `dns-block-threaded` - a multi-threaded version of `dns-block`
 - `dns-block-tokio` - an async version of `dns-block` based on Tokio (not fully async at this point, as it uses blocking parts of `dns`)

+## How to run

+You can either clone and `cargo install -p dns-block-tokio` and then run `dns-block-tokio` or use Docker (only `linux/amd64` images are being built by CI at the moment) by pulling the image `docker run -p 53000:53000 maximumstock2/dns-thingy:latest` which runs `dns-block-tokio` inside the container on port 53000 and makes it available on your host machine on port `53000` as well.
+Optionally, use `-p 53:53000` to map your local port `53` to be used, but that most likely requires root privileges.

+At that point `dns-thingy` can answer DNS queries, ie. `dig google.com @127.0.0.1 @53000`.

 ## TODO

 - [ ] feat: add custom blocking rules